 I still like ESD better, especially since none of the Krav Maga instructors I had ever mentioned acquaintance rape.
 They also constantly harped on things like how strangers were going to jump out of dark alleys and drag us away, so we had to “immediately start fighting back.”

-I’m not sure that’s good advice, especially considering that it’s more likely you are going to be mugged than kidnapped if someone jumps out at you in an alley – and it’s usually better not to fight back against a mugger…
+I’m not sure that’s good advice, especially considering that it’s more likely you will be mugged than kidnapped if someone jumps out at you in an alley – and it’s usually better not to fight back against a mugger.

 Despite the flaws, I still really like Krav Maga training because: